ZaraRaja/Expense-Tracker-ReactEthereum/README.md

 # Expense-Tracker-ReactEthereum
 This is a Simple Expense Tracker App with Ethereum Blockchain and React on Client Side

-Follow the steps below to download, install, and run this project.
+Simply download, install, and run this project.

 ## Dependencies